bilibili/UnityBVA/README.md

 # Overview

-BVA is a GLTF-based, cross-platform file format that can handle the 3d data and more than that.
-The format can be supported by many tools such as game engines, WebGL, Maya, Blender, as well as cross-platform.
-The 3D data is stored in standard gltf scheme, the other infomation that BVA specific provide were totally extended by Extension & Extra and these are the things that distinguish it, it doesn't break the gltf-standard, so it can be opened directly by Windows 3D Viewer, Babylon.js, mainstream modeling software etc. Any tools that support gltf will also support viewing or editing the 3D part data of BVA.
+BVA is a GLTF-based, cross-platform format that store 3D data and far more than that.
+The format can be supported by many tools such as various game engines, Babylon.js, Maya, Blender.
+The 3D data is stored in standard gltf scheme, other infomation that BVA provides were totally extended by Extension & Extra ,thus it doesn't break the gltf-standard, and this will continue as tradition, to make it can be opened directly by Windows 3D Viewer, Babylon.js, mainstream modeling software etc.

+> Any tools that support gltf will also support viewing or editing the 3D part data of BVA.

-What's more, it is designed to contains more than just the information that could construct the 3D world, it can also store any kind of data, like Multi-Media, animation clips, Custom data, even scripting.
+Technically, it can also store any kind of data, like Multi-Media, animation clips, Custom data, even scripting.

-Furthermore, it might helps you create metaverse-like game like Roblox easily after the integretion of scripting.
+Furthermore, it might helps you create metaverse-like game like Roblox easily after integretion of user scripting, which was already on our roadmap.

-## Installing BVA
+# Installing BVA

-### System Requirements
+## System Requirements

-- Unity 2020.3 or later, works best on 2021.3 LTS
+- Unity 2020.3 or later, preferred version - 2021.3 LTS

-### Build Target
+## Build Target

-- Standalone(Windows10 testified, Mac or Linux should also be OK)
+- Standalone (Windows10 testified, Mac or Linux should also be OK)
 - Android(vulkan or gles3.0 and linear texture must be supported)
 - iOS 10 or later
-- WebGL(works fine on Unity 2021 later,not tested)
+- WebGL (works fine on Unity 2021 later,not tested)

 ## Sample Build Requirements